-The degree to which each entity is a local community partner and the degree to which each community partner is relevant to the proposed project.
-The degree to which each identified community partner will have meaningful involvement in the site selection, cleanup, and future redevelopment of the brownfield sites, including the proposed site(s).
+The degree to which each identified project partner will have meaningful involvement in the cleanup and future reuse of the brownfield sites, including the proposed site(s).

-2.b.ii.
-Incorporating Community Input (3 points)
+2.b.iii.
+Incorporating Community Input (5 points)

-The extent to which the plan will be effective and appropriate to communicate project progress, and the extent to which community input will be solicited, considered, and responded to in a meaningful way.
+The extent to which the plan will be effective and appropriate to communicate project progress, and the extent to which input from the local community, project partners, and residents/groups impacted by the site(s) will be solicited, considered, and responded to in a meaningful way.

-3. TASK DESCRIPTIONS, COST ESTIMATES, AND MEASURING PROGRESS (35 Points)
+3. TASK DESCRIPTIONS, COST ESTIMATES, AND MEASURING PROGRESS (60 Points)

-Each proposal will be evaluated on the quality and extent to which it addresses the following:
+Each application will be evaluated on the quality and extent to which it addresses the following:

 3.a.
-Proposed Cleanup Plan (8 points)
+Proposed Cleanup Plan (10 points)